-Pressing the button (AC) the air cooling system can be switched off in order to save fuel.
+By pressing the AC button, the air cooling system can be switched off in order to save fuel.
 The temperature continues to self-regulate.
 The set temperature can then only be reached if it is higher than the outside temperature.